-The Departments of Elementary and Secondary Education are concerned with the total process of learning and application.
-Students who wish to become elementary or secondary teachers or other educational specialists learn to use and understand principles of learning, human growth and development, and interpersonal relationships.
-The Departments also supply the student with specialized educational job experiences in participating elementary and secondary schools under the supervision of experienced master teachers.
+The Departments are concerned with the total process of helping individuals become teachers.
+Students who wish to become elementary or secondary teachers or other educational specialists learn to utilize and understand the principles of learning, human growth and development, and inter-personal relationships.
+The Departments also supply the student with specialized educational experiences in participating elementary and secondary schools under the supervision of experienced master teachers.
 The professional training of the prospective teacher is placed largely in the third and fourth years of the program.
 The professional sequence complements a broad general education curriculum.
 A sound command of a major teaching field is integrated throughout the four year program.

-The Department of Elementary Education offers majors in elementary education for the degree Bachelor of Science in Education.
-Majors in secondary education for the degree Bachelor of Science in Education are offered in conjunction with other departments.
+The Department of Elementary and Special Education offers majors in elementary education for the degree Bachelor of Science in Education.
+The Bachelor of Science in Education with an emphasis in secondary education is offered in conjunction with other departments.
+All degree programs satisfy the requirements for teacher certification as set by the State Department of Education of Missouri.

-Two-year associate degrees are also offered in the teacher education fields.
+Two-year associate degrees are also offered in the education fields.

-Professional Sequence (24 hours)
+PROFESSIONAL SEQUENCE (24 hours)

-In addition to the general education requirements, the following professional courses are required for the Bachelor of Science degree in Education: Education 202,304,305,306,406, and 405 or 408.
+In addition to the general education requirements, the following professional courses are required for the Bachelor of Science in Education degree: Education 202, 304, 305, 306, 406, and 405 or 408.

-Elementary Education (32 hours)
+ELEMENTARY EDUCATION (32 hours)

-In addition to the professional sequence, the elementary education major is required to take the following courses: Political Science 101, Mathematics 300 and 400, Art 300, Music 300, Education 204, Physical Education 382 and 300, and Biology 101.
-The following courses meet both general education and elementary education requirements:
+- The satisfactory completion of a minimum of 50 credit hours in general education is required. - 2.
+In addition to the professional sequence, the elementary education major is required to take the following courses: Political Science 101, Mathematics 300 and 400, Art 300, Music 300, Education 204, Physical Education 382 and 300, Earth Science 460, and History 150.
+Some of these courses meet both general education and elementary education requirements. - 3.
+The elementary major should also select a special teaching area from one of the following: Physical Education, Music, Art, Special Education, Social Science, Science, Reading, Language Arts, Foreign Language, Mathematics, or an area approved by the Department Chairman. - Special Education: The student while obtaining a degree in elementary or secondary education may also take work toward dual certification in special education. - 5.
+The professional sequence as stated above.

-History 140 and 150, Geography 100, Mathematics 101, Literature 300, Physical Science 101, Earth Science 460, and English 104 and 108.

-The elementary major should also select a special teaching area from one of the following: Physical Education, Music, Art, Special Education, Social Science, Science, Reading, Language Arts, Foreign Language, Math, or area approved by the Department Chairman.

-Secondary Education
+SECONDARY EDUCATION

-- 1. Satisfactory completion of a minimum of 50 credit hours in general education. - 2.
-Specific requirements in the academic area of major field as set by the departments.
-Secondary education majors are available in the following fields: Art, Biology, Business, Junior High School Science (Biology or Chemistry), Mathematics, Music English, Chemistry, Foreign Language, Physical Education, Social Science (History, Political Science, or Sociology), Speech and Theatre, Physics. - 3.
+- The satisfactory completion of a minimum of 50 credit hours in general education is required. - The specific requirements in the major field are set by the departments.
+Secondary education majors are available in the following fields: Art, Biology, Business, Mathematics, Music, English, Chemistry, Foreign Language (German, Spanish), Physical Education, Social Science (History, Political Science, or Sociology), Speech and Theatre, Physics. - 3.
 The Professional Sequence as stated above.